Ceres Childcare & Preschool Home Page!

 We spend one week reinforcing each letter with crafts and activities after it is introduced.

 "Jj" is for Jellybeans

-We study letter J during Easter so we made this bag to put our Easter eggs in but you can make them any time of the year and have a jelly bean hunt to reinforce letter J recognition.
-It would be fun to get a variety of jelly belly flavors and have a jellybean tasting.
+We study letter J during Easter so we made this bag to put our Easter eggs in.
+Have a jelly bean hunt to reinforce letter J recognition.
+Or get a variety of jelly belly flavors and have a jellybean tasting activity.

 "Jj" is for Jellybean Painting

 Place a sheet of paper in a tub or cardboard box (we used an egg shape).
 You may need to use tape to secure it to the bottom of the box.
 Place a few drops of paint on the paper and drop in a few jellybeans.
 Tip the box back and forth rolling the jellybeans through the paint.